- Joints, Bones, Soft Tissue & Muscles

 Function: Supports and protects the body; provides leverage; houses cells that produce blood cells; stores minerals.

 Once a limb or joint is damaged, patience is needed for the time it needs to take to heal.
 Rehabilitating limb injuries can be an expensive and time-consuming endeavour, and unfortunately usually associated with variable success rates, largely due to the tendency for injury to reoccur.

 There are many therapies for limb injuries, ranging from box rest and cold therapy; magnetic field application to shock wave therapy; non-steroidal anti-inflammatory drugs (NSAIDs) to major surgical procedures.
 However, few of these therapies are proven to be fully successful, with many being of questionable value, and worse still, some being potentially harmful.
 None appear any more or less effective than another for returning horses to athletic function without re-injury.

-Long and short, the most common injuries we see here are when the supporting connective structure around the joints, specifically cartilage and muscle, breaks down, causing misalignment and inflammation.
-A vital part of the therapy is ensuring a clean, healthy blood-flow to the depleted tissues to maintain the body's own natural detoxing of the cellular debris from the affected area.
+Long and short, the most common injuries we see here at EquiNatural are when the supporting connective structure around the joints, specifically cartilage and muscle, breaks down, causing misalignment and inflammation.
+A vital part of the therapy is ensuring a clean, healthy bloodflow to the depleted tissues to maintain the body's own natural detoxing of the cellular debris from the affected area.

 Keeping the joint tissue healthy is the first step to maintaining healthy limbs, and keeping the structure and function of your horse's limbs will keep your horse healthy.
 However, no amount of joint supplements will keep your horse's joints healthy if you're not feeding a species-appropriate, quality diet packed with micronutrients and antioxidants.

 Working horses need access to plenty of naturally occurring antioxidants to neutralise the free radicals being produced from heavy exercise.
-Good antioxidant properties can be found in blue-green algae, vitamin C, vitamin E, omega-3 fatty acids - also excellent potent anti-inflammatory agents - and certain nutrients such as sulfur, which is super valuable for connective tissue and how it fills out the protein makeup to achieve optimal healthy and functioning musculature and overall build.
+Good antioxidant properties can be found in blue-green algae; vitamins C and E; omega-3 fatty acids (via linseed) which are excellent potent anti-inflammatory agents; as well as certain nutrients such as sulfur, which is super-valuable for connective tissue and how it fills out the protein makeup to achieve optimal healthy and functioning musculature and overall build.